TrustTheVote-Project/VoteTrackerPlus/docs/project-overview.md

 ## 3) Basic Voter In-place Experience (UX)

+### 3.1) After the first 100 ballots have been cast

+This is in the nominal case of there already having been cast 100 ballots of the same type.
+VoteTracker+ requires a cache of 100 pre-existing CVRs so to insure the anonymity of the ballot tracking system.
+Handling the case of either the first 100 ballots or the case of there being less than 100 ballots cast in the election are covered after this section.

 From the voter's point of view, VoteTracker+ is primarily a backoffice implementation that generates cryptographic metadata associated with each [Cast Vote Record](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) (CVR) for storing, retrieving, inspecting, and tallying the CVRs.
 As such, the voter's current in-place voting experience changes in a few subtle but significant ways.
 The following describes these changes in more or less chronological order from current nominal in-place voting experiences.

 The first change a voter will notice will be that the paper ballot scanning device contains a display that privately reveals to the user the CVR itself, not the digitial scan of the ballot.
 Every voter is given the oppourtunity , prior to the ballot being accepted in the election to self adjudicate their ballot in the case where the ballot scanned has mis-interpreted their ballot..
 This offers the voter the opportunity to void their physical paper ballot and receive a new blank ballot if they believe their CVR is incorrect.
 A voter is free to ignore this step and submit their ballot regardless, in which case ballot may be adjudicated by an election official at some later time.